Get active. It's one of the best things you can do for yourself.

 A well-rounded routine, as part of a healthy lifestyle, may help you avoid things like falls, heart disease, and osteoporosis.
-In fact, experts say, many of the conditions people think are due to getting older have more to do with not moving enough.
+Experts say many of the conditions people think are due to getting older have more to do with not moving enough.

 At any age, these are the types of exercise you want to get:

 "The risks of exercising are far less than those of sitting on a couch," says Michael E. Rogers, PhD.
-He is director of the Center for Physical Activity and Aging at Wichita State University in Kansas.
+He's director of the Center for Physical Activity and Aging at Wichita State University in Kansas.

 What to do: You can walk briskly, jog, bike, swim, Zumba, walk in the water, or do any other activity that gets your heart rate up.

-Move at a medium pace, where you working a little bit but can still hold a conversation.
+Whatever you do, start at a medium pace, where you move a little bit but can still hold a conversation.
 Aim for 30 minutes a day.
 You can build up to that, even if you start with just 5 minutes at a time.
 You can gradually make your workouts longer and more challenging.

 Strength training is just as important as aerobics, Franklin says.
 It's the principle of "use it or lose it."